xsawa32/ioBroker.rika-firenet/README.md

 * open https://www.rika-firenet.com/api/client/[YOURSTOVEID]/status (use your stoveid instead without brackets)

 ## ToDo
-* setting more than 1 state at the same time
+* setting more than 1 state at the same time with javascript or blockly
 * save password encrypted

 ## Changelog